 - Set the iso to between 400 to 1000 depending on the lens and camera combination and the light and atmospheric conditions that you are shooting in, also making sure you take a few test shots to get the exposure right.

-- Longer focal lengths means shorter exposure times to avoid trails and you will need to compensate for that by increasing the iso.
-So use a reasonable focal length, aperture and iso combination to get a photograph of the comet.
+- Longer focal lengths mean shorter exposure times to avoid trails and you will need to compensate for that by increasing the iso.
+So use a reasonable focal length, aperture, and iso combination to get a photograph of the comet.